RustMagazine/rustmagazine/content/issue-1/vecdeque-resize-optimization.md

 As we can see, using `Option<(usize, ManuallyDrop<String>)>` results in a smaller size than the other options.
 Using `ManuallyDrop` allows `Option<RepeatN<String>>` to have the same size as `RepeatN<String>`, which is not the case with the other options.

-> For more information on this topic, you can check out the article PR [#104435].
+> For more information on this topic, you can check out the [article PR](https://github.com/RustMagazine/rustmagazine/pull/7).

 # Conclusion